rapidsai/cugraph-docs/docs/cugraph-docs/source/wholegraph/installation/source_build.md

 Note: This conda installation only applies to Linux and Python versions 3.10, 3.11, 3.12, and 3.13.

-## Creating documentation

-Python API documentation can be generated from _./docs/wholegraph directory_.
-Or through using "./build.sh docs"

 ## Attribution
 Portions adopted from https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md